 The Importance of Delivery

 While speaking has more formality than talking, it has less formality than reading.
 Speaking allows for flexibility, meaningful pauses, eye contact, small changes in word order, and vocal emphasis.
-Reading is a more or less exact replication of words on paper without the use of any non-verbal interpretation.
-Speaking, as you will realize if you think about excellent speakers you have seen and heard, provides a more animated message.
+Reading is more or less an exact replication of words on paper without the use of nonverbal interpretation.
+If you think about great presentations you have seen and heard, you will realize that speaking provides a much more animated and engaging message.

 Methods of Presentation Delivery

 There are four methods of delivery that can help you balance between too much and too little formality when giving a presentation.

 Impromptu speaking is the presentation of a short message without advance preparation.
 You have probably done impromptu speaking many times in informal, conversational settings.
 Self-introductions in group settings are examples of impromptu speaking: “Hi, my name is Steve, and I’m an account manager.”
 Impromptu speaking also occurs when you answer a question such as, “What did you think of that report?”
 Your response is unplanned, so you are constructing your arguments and points as you speak.
 Now envision yourself going into a meeting when your boss suddenly says, “I want you to spend a few minutes talking about the last stage of the project….”
 Although you are not prepared to present on that topic, experience and practice may allow you to do so with relative ease.

 The advantage of impromptu speaking is that it’s spontaneous and responsive in an animated group context – your audience is not expecting perfection.
 The disadvantage, is that with little or no time to contemplate the central theme of your message, it may come out disorganized and difficult for listeners to follow.
 Although perfection is not possible, you will want to deliver a sound and coherent message, remembering that impromptu presentations are generally most successful when brief and focused on a single point.

 Here is a step-by-step guide that may be useful if you are called upon to give an impromptu presentation in public: